Remember - 80% of paddle building happens in just a few hours. That final 20%, like so many

 they are popular.

-inspire this problem, much like running a marathon can cause a blister.
-But, other than three loonies
+problem, much like running a marathon can cause a blister.
+But, other than three loonies canoeing in the

-canoeing in the Quetico with their heads down determined to cross the entire park in one day, no one I
+Quetico with their heads down determined to cross the entire park in one day, no one I know paddles all

-enjoying the water, which is kind of the antithesis of the frenetic, heads down, go-hard style that is
+which is kind of the antithesis of the frenetic, head down, go-hard style that is needed to inspire

 In short, I've not had a problem with a varnished wood surface on my

 paddles.
-I like how it looks, I like the UV protection that it adds, and I like the minimal
+I like how it looks, I like the UV protection that it adds over the top of the epoxy, and I

 A3: A varnished surface is non-trivial.
 It's not exactly rocket science either,